 What if I have already taken these classes?

 There will be some topics that overlap with other CG classes, but new information will also be presented.
 Our curriculum has been designed to specifically address the needs of low income, first generation college students, and students with disabilities.
 Please talk with your ROOTS Advisor or the Director for more information.

 What can the ROOTS Program do for me?

 The ROOTS Program supports students while pursuing their education at PCC.
 Through services like individualized academic advising, financial aid & scholarship information, career planning, college visits, degree and transfer planning, and meeting other students striving for success, the program wants to help you be successful.
 We also make referrals to reading, writing and math tutoring in addition to assisting students in accessing off-campus resources.

 To see if you are eligible for the ROOTS Program please fill out an application.
-Apply online or if you would like to fill out an application on campus, you may stop by the office at the Sylvania Campus, CC Building, Room 225.
-(For Cascade students, please fill out an online application or contact Carol Broderick Sanchez) You may also call 977-722-8195 to ask for an application to be sent to you in the mail.
+If you would like to fill out an application on campus, you may stop by the office at the Sylvania Campus, CC Building, Room 225.
+(For Cascade students, please attend one of our information orientations or contact Dr. Clare Oliveros) You may also call 977-722-8195 to ask for an application to be sent to you in the mail.
 After your application has been turned into the program, ROOTS staff will contact you to talk more about your interest in the program.
 Be sure to check your MyPCC email!